NaszvadiG/cim-xa/README.md

 A distribution, by Titanium Opensystems, l.c., including the popular CodeIgniter framework and many extensions.
 Perhaps you need PDO for cross-DBMS compatibility or HipHopVM [HHVM] compatibility? or HTML email? or login/authorization? or support for prepared statements?
 Perhaps you simply prefer a more mainstream ORM approach?
 Perhaps you just need a quick CRUD system [with one or more cruds per page]?
+Or MongoDB support?
 Or strong Excel support?
 Or debugging via Chrome Console?
 Or simple template inheritance?
 This distribution includes 100% PHP, zero-compilation, object-oriented data and presentation layers [CodeIgniter views remain usable if desired], supports SQLite, MySQL, and PostgreSQL [with prepared statements through PDO] and also includes the Grocery [CRUD], PHPExcel and Zend libraries
 [auth, mail, permissions, etc., loadable and usable as if they were CodeIgniter libraries], as well as ChromePHP [for testing]